Background pattern

 • nasal secretion or congestion and sneezing

-• oral fungal infections.
-Rinsing your mouth or gargling with water and brushing your teeth immediately after inhalation may help prevent these side effects
+• fungal infections of the mouth.
+Rinsing your mouth or gargling with water and brushing your teeth immediately after inhalation can help prevent these side effects

 • hoarseness